SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/billing/billing.md

 > [!IMPORTANT]
 > Every container type must have an owning application.
 >
-> A single owning app can only own one container type at a time.
+> A single-owning app can only own one container type at a time.
 >
 > An Azure subscription can be attached to any number of container types.

 ### View & Edit billing properties of Standard container type

-You can view properties of a container type and associated billing properties by using one of the two PowerShell cmdlets:
+You can view the properties of a container type and associated billing properties by using one of the two PowerShell cmdlets:

 1. See all container types and billing properties except associated region: